Kelly Sotherton: 2011

-Sotherton completed "the first step of her reinvention as a 400m specialist", with a victory in the 400m final in 53.46 sec, at the English Institute of Sport - Sheffield indoor arena on 13 February 2011.
+Sotherton completed "the first step of her reinvention as a 400 m specialist", with a victory in the 400 m final in 53.46 sec, at the English Institute of Sport - Sheffield indoor arena on 13 February 2011.
 Overcome at her win, she explained a temporary breakdown at trackside; " When I prolapsed the disc in my back it was career-threatening.
 I had to make a decision whether to end my career or try something new."
 It was Sotherton's first national title in a track event.

 2012

 On Sunday 27 May 2012, Sotherton announced her retirement from the sport after failing to recover from back surgery in time for the London 2012 games.

 Post-retirement

 Since retiring in 2012, Sotherton has been on UKsport international leaderships programme and ACGP (corporate governance practitioner).
-She appears in the media, commentating and guesting on various productions including those by Talksport and FiveLive, and undertakes public speaking engagements.
+She appears in the media, commentating and guesting on various productions including those by Talksport and BBC Radio 5 Live, and undertakes public speaking engagements.
 She coaches and mentors in Athletics, and is part of the Sports People's Think Tank alongside footballer Jason Roberts.

 She participated in the 2013 London Marathon in aid of Age UK, the Deloitte Ride Across Britain from Lands End to John O'Groats, the Prudential London Triathlon, and a marathon row for cancer research.

 Sotherton was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to track and field athletics and the promotion of women's sport.

 Sotherton is a performance coach and specialises in running.
 She has worked with Wasps Rugby and Warwickshire CC.
 In February 2020, it was announced that Sotherton would lead the Athletics Team at the 2022 Birmingham Commonwealth Games, her home city.